Call us now:

 What are the property ownership restrictions for foreigners in Thailand?

 Thailand’s legal framework places strict limitations on foreign land ownership.
-Under the Land Code, foreigners are generally prohibited from owning land directly.
-This restriction is rooted in the government’s desire to maintain Thai control over national resources, particularly land.
-Exceptions are rare and limited to highly specific cases, such as investment under the Board of Investment (BOI) promotion or through treaties, but these do not cover the majority of real estate transactions.
+Under the Land Code, foreigners generally cannot own land directly.
+This restriction reflects the government’s desire to maintain Thai control over national resources, particularly land.
+Exceptions are rare and limited to highly specific cases, such as investment under the Board of Investment (BOI) promotion or through treaties.
+However, these exceptions do not cover the majority of real estate transactions.

 - Foreign ownership limitations